msel-source/pymef/readme.md

 License
 -------

-Glue is licensed under the Apache software license.
+Pymef is licensed under the Apache software license.
 See [LICENSE.txt](./LICENSE.txt) for details.